Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Introduction

 \paragraph{The Factorization Theorem}

-Yannakakis \cite{Yannakakis91} discovered that the extension complexity of a polytope $P$ is determined by certain factorizations of an associated matrix, called the \emph{slack matrix} of $P$, that records for each pair $(F,v)$ of a facet $F$ and vertex $v$, the algebraic distance of $v$ to a hyperplane supporting $F$.
+Yannakakis \cite{Yannakakis91} discovered that the extension complexity of a polytope $P$ is determined by certain factorizations of an associated matrix, called the \emph{slack matrix} of $P$, that records for each pair $(F,v)$ of a facet $F$ and vertex $v$, the algebraic distance of $v$ to a valid hyperplane supporting $F$.
 Defining the \emph{nonnegative rank} of a matrix $M$ as the smallest natural number $r$ such that $M$ can be expressed as $M = TU$ where $T$ and $U$ are nonnegative matrices (i.e., matrices whose elements are all nonnegative) with $r$ columns (in case of \(T\)) and $r$ rows (in case of \(U\)), respectively, it turns out that the extension complexity of every polytope $P$ is exactly the nonnegative rank of its slack matrix.

+We point out that this result generalizes to \emph{any} slack matrix of the polytope, which may contain additional rows corresponding to faces $F$ of $P$ which are not facets and/or additional columns corresponding to points $v$ of $P$ that are not vertices.
+This fact is used in the proof of our lower bounds on extension complexity, starting with Theorem~\ref{thm:LB_CUT}.

 This \emph{factorization theorem} led Yannakakis to explore connections between EFs and communication complexity.
 Let $S$ denote the slack matrix of the polytope~$P$.
-He proved that: (i) every deterministic communication protocol of complexity $k$ computing $S$ gives rise to an EF of $P$ of size at most $2^k$, provided $S$ is a 0/1-matrix; (ii) the nondeterministic communication complexity of the \emph{support matrix} of $S$ (i.e., the binary matrix that has 0-entries exactly where $S$ is~0) yields a lower bound on (the base-2 logarithm of) the extension complexity of $P$, or more generally, the nondeterministic communication complexity of the support matrix of every nonnegative matrix~$M$ yields a lower bound on (the base-2 logarithm of) the nonnegative rank of~$M$. \footnote{The classical nondeterministic communication complexity of a binary communication matrix is defined as $\lceil \log B \rceil$, where $B$ is the minimum number of monochromatic 1-rectangles that cover the matrix, see~\cite{KushilevitzNisan97}.
+He proved that: (i) every deterministic communication protocol of complexity $k$ computing $S$ gives rise to an EF of $P$ of size at most $2^k$; (ii) the nondeterministic communication complexity of the \emph{support matrix} of $S$ (i.e., the binary matrix that has 0-entries exactly where $S$ is~0) yields a lower bound on (the base-2 logarithm\footnote{All logarithms in this paper are in base $2$.} of) the extension complexity of $P$, or more generally, the nondeterministic communication complexity of the support matrix of every nonnegative matrix~$M$ yields a lower bound on (the base-2 logarithm of) the nonnegative rank of~$M$. \footnote{The classical nondeterministic communication complexity of a binary communication matrix is defined as $\lceil \log B \rceil$, where $B$ is the minimum number of monochromatic 1-rectangles that cover the matrix, see~\cite{KushilevitzNisan97}.
 This last quantity is also known as the \emph{rectangle covering bound}.
 It is easy to see that the rectangle covering bound of the support matrix of any matrix $M$ lower bounds the nonnegative rank of $M$ (see Theorem \ref{thm:nnegrkvsndetcc} below).}

 \paragraph{Tighter Communication Complexity Connection}

 Faenza et al. \cite{FaenzaFioriniGrappeTiwary11} proved that the \mbox{base-$2$} logarithm of the nonnegative rank of a matrix equals, up to a small additive constant, the minimum complexity of a randomized communication protocol \emph{with nonnegative outputs} that computes the matrix \emph{in expectation}.
 In particular, every EF of size $r$ can be regarded as such a protocol of complexity $\log r + O(1)$ bits that computes a slack matrix in expectation.